-Same-sex marriage is not permitted under Turkish Civil Law and the same-sex marriages are not recognized by the state.
-Moreover, there is not any other alternative registration scheme entailing less rights and responsibilities than marriage and same-sex partners are not recognized by the state and the state does not provide some/limited rights and obligations.
-Thus, we cannot talk about any other divorce process rather than the process regulated for the opposite sex married couples.
+As stated above; same-sex marriage is not permitted under Turkish Civil Law and the same-sex marriages are not recognized by the state.
+Moreover, there is not any other alternative registration scheme entailing less rights and responsibilities than marriage and any kind of same-sex partnerships are not recognized by the state and Turkish state does not provide some/limited rights and obligations.

+Thus, we cannot discuss any other divorce process rather than the process regulated for the opposite sex married couples.